A membership website is a website that has pages of content that are only available to members.

 Subscription websites often have different levels of membership e.g. gold, silver and bronze.
-The website application must be able to determine what passwords give access to what content.
+The website application must be able to determine what subscription plans give access to what content.

-If the website has paid membership, the online sign-up process must be integrated to a payment processing service such as PayPal.
+If the website has paid membership, the online sign-up process must be integrated to a payment processing service such as PayPal and Stripe.

 It is essential that a paid membership website has the capability to automatically collect subscription payments.

 An autoresponder automatically sends out messages in response to pre-programmed events.
 On a membership website there should be an autoresponder that sends out a message that acknowledges payment, sign-up and sends out a password reminder.
 An autoresponder should also be set up to remind clients when they ther subscription is running out and what they have to do to renew it.
 Sending out these messages is a legal requirement in many countries.